cds 1.4.0

 Hash table implementation based on split-ordered list algorithm discovered by Ori Shalev and Nir Shavit, see

 The split-ordered list is a lock-free implementation of an extensible unbounded hash table.
-It uses original recursive split-ordering algorithm discovered by Ori Shalev and Nir Shavit that allows to split buckets without moving an item on resizing.
+It uses original recursive split-ordering algorithm discovered by Ori Shalev and Nir Shavit that allows to split buckets without item moving on resizing.

 Short description [from [2003] Ori Shalev, Nir Shavit "Split-Ordered Lists - Lock-free Resizable Hash Tables"]